knpuniversity/php-beginner-series/knpu/system-setup.rst

 into your browser, and add ``index.php`` to the end.
 Woh, it works!
 PHP is now our web server, and it looks right in this directory for its files.

-To turn the server off, just press ``Ctrl+c``.
+To turn the server off, just press ``Ctrl+c`` or close the window.
 To turn it back on, run the command again.
 Don't forget to start this before you work.

 .. tip::